Alveoloplasty (Alveoplasty) –

-In the case where alveoloplasty is performed on its own, it's typically considered a "minor" surgical procedure (on the order of having teeth removed).
+In the case where alveoloplasty is performed on its own, it’s typically considered a “minor” surgical procedure.
+(On the same order as having a few teeth removed.)

-In most cases, the use of a local anesthetic will suffice (standard dental "shots").
-If the procedure will be extensive, or if the patient simply prefers, some type of additional sedation can be used.
+The use of a local anesthetic (standard dental “shots” Which ones tend to hurt?) is typically all that will be required.
+If the procedure is expected to be extensive or prolonged, or if the patient simply prefers, some type of sedation Common options. can be used.

-The dentist will need to create gum tissue flaps and reflect them back to expose the underlying bone that needs to be trimmed and adjusted.
+The dentist will need to create a gum tissue flap and reflect it back to expose the underlying bone that needs to be trimmed and adjusted.
 We outline the flap procedure here.
+The steps.

 3) Recontouring the bone.

-Bone trimming is typically accomplished via the use of bone files, rongeurs (dental "pliers" used to snip bone) and/or dental drills.
+Bone trimming is typically accomplished via the use of bone files (files rubbed across the bone’s surface to smooth it), rongeurs (dental “pliers” used to snip off pieces of bone) and/or dental drills.

-Trimming is always accompanied with copious irrigation with fluids (water or saline solution).
-This both washes away debris and helps to keep the bone tissue moist/hydrated and cool.
-(The use of a dental drill especially can heat up and damage live bone tissue.)
+- Trimming is always accompanied by copious irrigation (flushing) with fluids.
+Water, or preferably saline solution, is used.
+Surgical site irrigation both washes away debris and helps to keep the bone tissue moist/hydrated.

 Examples of alveoloplasty procedures.

 Example #1 – The goal here is to create a flatter, more even jawbone ridge.